theSimpleCloud/prefixes-plugin/README.md

 #### Bukkit/Paper

-When PrefixesApi is active, a bukkit service provider is registered containing the Api object.
+When Prefixes is active, a bukkit service provider is registered containing the Api object.
 To get it, use the following code.

 ````kotlin